prismbent/gauntlet/README.md

 gauntlet
 ========

-Decoupled modules that communicate by events
+Decoupled modules that communicate by way of events